 By the time he was twenty years old, Ross was living the life of a full-blown ghetto superstar.
 He bought a party house for $250,000 in single dollar bills.
 He established more than a dozen cookhouses around Los Angeles.
 He took up the name Freeway Ricky Ross, on account of real estate he owned near the freeway.
 He was Supafly come to life.
 The Rolls Royce, the mink coats, the pimp cane.
 All before he was even old enough to drink a beer!

 With Blandón's help, Ross moved up to $3 million dollars worth of cocaine per day.
 Between 1982 and 1989, Ross bought and sold over several metric tons of cocaine.
 DEA agents and Federal prosecutors would later testify that during his nearly 10 year run, Freeway Ricky Ross grossed $900 million.
 These same agents and lawyers claim that Ross personally profited a minimum of $300 million.
-After inflation adjusting from the 1980s to 2014 dollars, Ross grossed the equivalent of $2.5 billion dollars and personally profited $850 million dollars.
+After inflation adjusting, Ross grossed the equivalent of $2.5 billion dollars and personally profited $850 million dollars.